MLS Review: Wright-Phillips lifts Red Bulls, Crew win again

 Bradley Wright-Phillips inspired the New York Red Bulls in MLS on Saturday, while Columbus Crew continued their fine start to the season.

-Wright-Phillips scored a brace to see the Red Bulls to a 3-0 win over Minnesota United in New Jersey.
+Wright-Phillips scored a brace to see the Red Bulls to a 3-0 win over Minnesota United in New Jersey, with his manager arguing after the match that he could be the best scorer in MLS history .

-Alex Muyl gave the hosts a 15th-minute lead with a fine left-footed strike before the Red Bulls doubled their advantage prior to the break, Wright-Phillips poking in from close range.
+Alex Muyl gave the home side a 15th-minute lead with a fine left-footed strike before the Red Bulls doubled their advantage prior to the break, Wright-Phillips poking in from close range.

 The goalscorers combined for the sealer in the 78th minute, Muyl's wonderfully weighted pass putting in Wright-Phillips, who finished clinically.

-The win lifted the Red Bulls into third in the Eastern Conference, while Minnesota are fourth in the West.
+The win lifted the Red Bulls into third in the Eastern Conference, while Minnesota is fourth in the West.

-Columbus Crew and New York City lead the way at the top of the East.
+The Columbus Crew and New York City FC lead the way at the top of the East.

-The Crew secured their third win in four games thanks to a 3-1 success at home to DC United.
+The Crew secured their third win in four games thanks to a 3-1 success at home against D.C.
+United.

 A Ricardo Clark header restored Columbus' lead before Pedro Santos scored, with all the goals coming in the first half.

-Ismael Tajouri's brace helped New York City come from behind twice to draw 2-2 at the New England Revolution.
+Ismael Tajouri's brace helped New York City come from behind twice to draw 2-2 on the road against the New England Revolution.

-A 10-man Portland Timbers drew 1-1 against Dallas, while Sporting Kansas City came from behind to earn a 2-2 result against the Colorado Rapids.
+A 10-man Portland Timbers side drew 1-1 against FC Dallas, while Sporting Kansas City came from behind to earn a 2-2 result against the Colorado Rapids.

-Fresh from signing superstar Zlatan Ibrahimovic, the LA Galaxy played out a 0-0 draw at the Vancouver Whitecaps.
+Fresh from signing superstar Zlatan Ibrahimovic , but playing without a host of stars, the LA Galaxy played out a credible 0-0 draw on the road against the Vancouver Whitecaps, earning the club its fourth point through three matches this season.

+The Galaxy will face their first-ever derby with expansion side LAFC next week, with Ibrahimovic's availability for the match up in the air.